aliarafat1000/sql-restaurant-yelp/README.md

 # 🍽️ Yelp Restaurant Analysis 📊

 ## 🚀 Project Overview
 This project analyzes Yelp restaurant data to understand the relationship between user engagement (reviews, tips, check-ins) and business success (ratings, review count).
 The goal is to provide insights that can help restaurant owners and stakeholders make data-driven decisions to enhance customer experience and boost ratings.
+For stakeholder I have also made a ppt to engage in story telling to convey what analysis has concluded from data.

 ### 🎯 Research Objectives
 1. **📈 Quantify the correlation between user engagement and review count/average rating**: Determine if higher engagement leads to increased reviews and better ratings.